dwnstr/vehicle-docs/docs/Tutorial.md

 He has a lot more videos on his channel and its worth a check out if you are looking to get into vehicle development for GTA.

-Now that the basics of zmod has been covered, to create Non ELS vehicles it gets a tad more complicated and is where zmod comes in very handy but can crash very easily.
-I have a vide on how to create non ELS vehicles that you can watch here:
+Now that the basics of zmod has been covered, to create Non ELS vehicles it gets a tad more complicated and is where zmod comes in very handy.
+I have a video on how to create non ELS vehicles that you can watch here:

 [Creating Non ELS Vehicles](https://www.youtube.com/watch?v=1a9vSk89RL4)